tomaszbabiuk/automate-everything/README.md

 7. [Embedded MQTT server](doc/features/Embedded-mqtt-server.md)

 # A note from the author
-The work on "Automate Everything" was started in 2012.
-Yes... almost 10 years ago!.
-At first the project was called "geekHOME Server".
-In the beginning geekHOME was written in C# Micro Framework (it was running on a dedicated microcontroller called "FEZ Cobra"!).
+The work on "Automate Everything" started in 2012.
+Yes... more than 10 years ago!.
+In the beginning the project was called "geekHOME Server".
+It was written in C# Micro Framework (it was running on a dedicated microcontroller called "FEZ Cobra"!).
 It's been the beginning of DIY Home Automation: open source projects like OpenHAB was barely starting.
 Some other projects (that are now open-sourced) were paid, so I decided to create something on my own.
-In 2015 the code was ported to Java to be able to run on Raspberry Pi single board computer.
+In 2015 the code was ported to Java to be compatible with Raspberry Pi single board computer.
 It was able to control lights, central heating, alarm and ventilation at my own house.
 It has never been published.

 In 2020, I decided to give the project another shot.
 "Automate Everything" is now a full-blown automation server.
 Everything has been rewritten (the original concept is unchanged).